For Professional Researchers: Bug Bounty Program

-As between PayPal and you, as a condition of participation in the PayPal Bug Bounty Program, you hereby grant PayPal, its subsidiaries, affiliates and customers a perpetual, irrevocable, worldwide, royalty-free, transferrable, sublicensable (through multiple tiers) and non-exclusive license to use, reproduce, adapt, modify, publish, distribute, publicly perform, create derivative work from, make, use, sell, offer for sale and import the Submission, as well as any materials submitted to PayPal in connection therewith, for any purpose.
+As a condition of participation in the PayPal Bug Bounty Program, you hereby grant PayPal, its subsidiaries, affiliates and customers a perpetual, irrevocable, worldwide, royalty-free, transferrable, sublicensable (through multiple tiers) and non-exclusive license to use, reproduce, adapt, modify, publish, distribute, publicly perform, create derivative work from, make, use, sell, offer for sale and import the Submission, as well as any materials submitted to PayPal in connection therewith, for any purpose.
 You should not send us any Submission that you do not wish to license to us.

 You hereby represent and warrant that the Submission is original to you and you own all right, title and interest in and to the Submission.
 Further, you hereby waive all other claims of any nature, including express contract, implied-in-fact contract, or quasi-contract, arising out of any disclosure of the Submission to PayPal.
 In no event shall PayPal be precluded from discussing, reviewing, developing for itself, having developed, or developing for third parties, materials which are competitive with those set forth in the Submission irrespective of their similarity to the information in the Submission, so long as PayPal complies with the terms of participation stated herein.

 In the event (i) you breach any of these Program Terms or the terms and conditions of the PayPal Agreements; or (ii) PayPal determines, in its sole discretion that your continued participation in the Bug Bounty Program could adversely impact PayPal (including, but not limited to, presenting any threat to PayPal’s systems, security, finances and/or reputation) PayPal may immediately terminate your participation in the Bug Bounty Program and disqualify you from receiving any Bounty Payments.
 Please see our recommendations on the proper procedures for testing our applications.